Housing quality and health outcomes in the United States: Asthma and respiratory illnesses

-Asthma is a major reason for childhood hospitalizations as well as absenteeism from schools.
+Asthma is a major reason for childhood hospitalizations and absenteeism from schools.
 Asthmatic children living in homes with cockroaches, mice and mold may be especially prone to episodes requiring medical care.
 Direct health care costs of asthma totaled more than $14.7 billion in 2008. $5 billion annually in indirect costs, primarily from lost productivity, can be added to the total.
 According to the Centers for Disease Control and Prevention, almost 13 million lost school days, 4 million asthma attacks and nearly 4,000 deaths yearly are associated with asthma.
 Water infiltration and poor ventilation increases the likelihood that moisture will be an issue in a home, which can lead to infestation of pests and to mold growth, known triggers of allergies and asthma.